Theo Waigel: International economic policies

 Soon after taking office, Waigel negotiated with his counterparts of the G7 on the difficult question of rankings in the voting hierarchy of the International Monetary Fund (IMF).
 Under the agreement, Japan and West Germany shared the No. 2 ranking at the agency, ahead of France and the United Kingdom.
 By 1991, Waigel was the driving force within the G7 to agree in principle that the Soviet Union should be offered a role in the IMF.

-In 1991, Waigel became the first chairman of the board of the newly established European Bank for Reconstruction and Development (EBRD).
+In 1991, he became the first chairman of the board of the newly established European Bank for Reconstruction and Development (EBRD).

 Energy and climate policy

-On initiative of Waigel, the Bundestag establied the German Federal Environmental Foundation (DBU) in 1990, using the amount of €1.3 billion from privatizing the former steel group Salzgitter AG.
+At Waigel's urging, the Bundestag established the German Federal Environmental Foundation (DBU) in 1990, using the amount of €1.3 billion from privatizing the former steel group Salzgitter AG.

 After Germany and France failed to get the 18th G7 summit to agree on ways to assure the safety of deteriorating nuclear power plants in Eastern Europe and the former Soviet Union, Waigel pledged that public funds from the West would nonetheless be mobilized not simply to repair dangerous plants but "to change the whole energy policy in these states so they can conserve energy, develop alternative energy sources and thereby create more leeway for shutting down plants that are unsafe."